input-output-hk/marlowe/README.md

 # Marlowe

-This repository contains a preliminary design of Marlowe, a DSL for describing smart-contracts that can be enforced by scripts deployed on a cryptocurrency's blockchain, and some tools for analysing and simulating the execution of contracts written in the DSL.
+This repository contains the design of Marlowe, a DSL for describing smart-contracts that can be enforced by scripts deployed on a cryptocurrency's blockchain, and some tools for analysing and simulating the execution of contracts written in the DSL.
+The following are some of the main files included in this repository:

 - `src/Semantics.hs` —  contains the small-step semantics of DSL (`stepBlock` function), together with a simple driver (`driver` function).
 - `src/ContractFormatter.hs` — contains the implementation of a formatter for scdsl code.